ThePhenomenon1/Automated-Workbook/README.md

 From Pypi we utilize Openpyxl - an excellent package for working with excel spreadsheets.
 This library read/writes Excel xlsx/xlsm/xltx/xltm files.

 Security: By default openpyxl does not guard against quadratic blowup or billion laughs xml attacks.
 To guard against these attacks install defusedxml.
+Setup.py helps create a distribution package to upload an App or entire project to Pypi.

 This incredible, dynamic Python program can be built in less than 30 minutes.